Content overview :

 - Economic Health Indicator: A persistent deficit or surplus can indicate underlying economic issues.

-- Policy Decisions: Governments can use BOP data to formulate monetary and fiscal policies.
+- Policy Decisions: Governments can formulate monetary and fiscal policies using BOP data.

-- Investor Insight: BOP provides investors with a perspective on a country's economic stability.
+- Investor Insight: BOP gives investors a perspective on a country's economic stability.

 BOP Surplus vs. Deficit